seek4science/seek/tech/api/descriptions/listProgrammes.md

-The **listProgrammes** operation returns a JSON object containing a list of all the Programmes to which the authenticated user has access.
+The **listProgrammes** operation returns a JSON object containing a list of all the Programmes to which the authenticated user has accesss.